finger-bone/xun-fei-datawhale-translation/notes/task2/task2.md

 where $\text{Head}_i = \text{Attention}(QW_i^Q, KW_i^K, VW_i^V)$ is a sub-attention, and $W^O$ is a linear transformation.

-An simple implementation is as follows,
+An simple implementation is as follows, which is a cross attention because the query and key are different.

 ```python
 class MultiHeadAttn(nn.Module):